WPBN-TV: History

 On September 19, 2007, an application was filed to the FCC by Max Media to sell WGTU, its full-time satellite WGTQ, and CW cable station to Tucker Broadcasting for $10 million.
 After approval, that company entered into a shared services agreement with Barrington.
 According to the FCC filing, WPBN would sell advertising time and provides other programming for Tucker's stations.
 The combined operation was based at WPBN's studios, which were renovated over the summer to accommodate the change.
 WPBN and WGTU began to share a website as well.
 For the digital transition on June 12, 2009, WPBN filed a petition with the FCC move its Traverse City digital signal on UHF channel 50 to the analog tower in Harrietta to maintain coverage in that area.
 It then signed-on a new digital signal on UHF channel 47 from WGTU's tower in Kalkaska.

 Unlike WPBN, WTOM-DT on UHF channel 35 did not initially offer NBC programming in full high definition.
 Instead, the signal was transmitted in an unconverted format.
 A true high definition signal for that station was included once WTOM shut down its analog signal on the transition date.
 Its new digital signal covers a fraction of the area once served by the VHF analog signal due to the rather low-powered 78 kW digital signal on UHF.
+Notably, it no longer reached Sault Ste.
+Marie.
 To make up for this shortfall in coverage, standard definition feeds of WPBN and WTOM were added to the digital subcarriers of WGTU and WGTQ respectively; these were later upgraded to high definition.

 On February 28, 2013, Barrington Broadcasting announced the sale of its entire group, including WPBN/WTOM, to Sinclair Broadcast Group.
 Sinclair also acquired the LMA for WGTU/WGTQ, which was sold to Cunningham Broadcasting.
 The sale was completed on November 25.
 Nearly all of Cunningham's stock is held by trusts for the Smith family, founders and owners of Sinclair.
 Thus, for all intents and purposes, Sinclair owns both stations.
 Cunningham, previously known as Glencairn, has long been used as a shell corporation to allow Sinclair to operate duopolies where Sinclair cannot legally own them.
-The Traverse City/Cadillac/Sault Sainte Marie market has only seven full-power stations, too few to legally permit a duopoly.
-Even if the market had enough stations to allow a duopoly, Sinclair would not be able to legally acquire WGTU outright, as both stations are among the top four stations in the market.